top of page

 1. Breast Cancer Survivor

-A few years ago, a couple we worked with learned the wife had breast cancer.
-They had saved well for retirement but were not ultrawealthy.
-After the cancer diagnosis and subsequent treatment, they realized their time together could be limited.
-So, they started living for today and worried less about the future.
-This was a huge emotional decision that wasn't tied to the stock market, interest rates or tax policy.
-It was tied to the love they had for each other.
-In other words, it wasn’t something our computers and sophisticated software could solve.
-It required lots of deep conversations about what's most important to the couple.
-Over time, we became an objective sounding board to help them make those difficult decisions, both financially and personally.
+A few years ago, a couple we worked with learned that the wife had breast cancer.
+They had saved well for retirement but were not ultra-wealthy.
+After the diagnosis and subsequent treatment, they realized their time together could be limited.
+They began living for today and worrying less about the future.
+This was a significant emotional decision that wasn't tied to the stock market, interest rates, or tax policy.
+It was rooted in the love they had for each other.

 Three people around a table with papers, a calculator, and a laptop.
 They appear focused, discussing financial documents in a bright room.